 This is the process of initial retention of information for a short period of time ranging from a few fractions of a second to several minutes, although some authors place the time limit of short-term memory at 30 seconds.
-Before the perceptual processing of information can take place, it is necessary for the sensory encoding of the stimuli to be memorised, which is why there are several modalities within shortterm memory: sensory memory, immediate memory and working memory (Portellano, 2005, p.
+Before the perceptual processing of information can take place, it is necessary that a sensory encoding of the stimuli to be memorised takes place, which is why within short-term memory there are several modalities: sensory memory, immediate memory and working memory (Portellano, 2005, p.
 233).
 (Portellano, 2005, p.
 233).